 Whether you are an importer, exporter, broker, consultant, lawyer, banker, transporter, insurer or aspiring entrepreneur of international trade, you should familiarize yourself with Incoterms rules, which are considered essential to use in contracts for the sale of goods internationally.
 It is especially important that you master Incoterms for the preparation of a proforma invoice — see the quote section below.

 Importers and exporters must agree in advance on their respective roles and the terms, conditions, and definitions of the sale.
 A buyer and seller should know where a risk begins and ends, who is responsible for what (e.g., costs and documentation), who owns what and at what geographical point.

-For example, to determine the definition of F.O.B. (free on board), C.I.F. (cost, insurance, and freight), C&F (cost and freight) and how it affects a sales contract, visit: Incoterms: International Shipping Terms
+For example, to determine the definition of F.O.B. (free on board), C.I.F. (cost, insurance, and freight), C&F (cost and freight) and how it affects a sales contract, you should learn about incoterms.

 Even though you think that when your customer accepts your proposal that you are ready to ship, you’re not.
 You still must issue what is called a proforma invoice.
-A proforma invoice has all the familiar components of an ordinary domestic invoice - a description of the product, an itemized listing of charges and sales terms.
-Refer here for what a pro forma invoice is and how it is prepared.
+A proforma invoice has all the familiar components of an ordinary domestic invoice — a description of the product, an itemized listing of charges and sales terms.
+You should read about what a pro forma invoice is and how it is prepared.

 Once your customer approves the proforma invoice, it will become your actual invoice for the order.
 The customer will also use the proforma invoice to obtain any necessary funding or import licenses.
 Your customer should communicate acceptance in a short written sentence or two, such as the following (usually via email), with a signature: "We accept your proforma invoice No. 1234 against our P.O.
 No. ABCD."
 You will then respond: "Acknowledge and confirm your P.O.
 No. ABCD against our proforma invoice No.